Nthabyy/LSTM-Xitsonga-Text-Generation/README.md

 Data preprocessing involves preparing the raw text for the model by converting it into a format suitable for LSTM-based training.
 The key steps in preprocessing are:
 - **Tokenization**: The text is split into tokens (words), and each word is mapped to a unique integer using a tokenizer.
 - **Sequence Creation**: Sequences of tokens are created to represent context for the model.
-A sliding window approach is used to create these sequences.
 - **Padding**: Sequences are padded to ensure they all have the same length.
 Padding ensures that shorter sequences are extended with zeros to maintain uniformity.